John K. Ewers

 Ewers was involved in the Western Australian branch of the Fellowship of Australian Writers and was its president.
 He campaigned to preserve "Tom Collins" House (the home of Joseph Furphy, author of Such is Life), in the Perth suburb of Swanbourne.

-He also co-authored, with Deirdre Ellis Weston, the following grammar textbooks that were used widely throughout Western Australian schools during the 1950s to 1970s.
+He also co-authored, with Deirdre Ellis Weston, the grammar textbooks that were used widely throughout Western Australian schools during the 1950s to 1970s.

 In June 1936 Ewers married school teacher and University of Western Australia scientist Jean Grant McIntyre.
 They had one child, Trisha Kotai-Ewers born in 1939.